mbykov/cholok/Readme.md

 Cholok - phonetic transcription for Tibetan. ཆོས་ཀློག་ - cʰö.loḳʰ - means recite, read scriptures, prayers, read aloud.

 The basic principle - a script should be intuitive.
 Transcriptions, transliterations are always evil, but if they still need to be studied, then this is overkill (Cf. Wylie and  other horror).
+Why horror?
+One example - ལྷ་ས་ - city Lhasa (in Wylie transliteration) pronounced like Hlasa, at least by its inhabitants. ($ cholok: ལྷ་ས་ - hḷa.sa)

 So, a low tone is indicated by a dot below.
 Retroflexes - a dot above, unvoiced sounds are indicated by unvoiced latin consonants, but voiced - by voiced.
 And so on.